 Chandigarh India Travel Guide

 When India gained independence in 1947, Punjab was divided.
 Its former capital, Lahore, became part of Pakistan.
 India needed a new capital for its side of Punjab.
-Thus, Chandigarh began, a symbol of a forward-looking India.
-This carefully laid-out city with its green spaces and organized sectors contrasts with the organic chaos often found in older Indian cities.
+Thus, Chandigarh began, a representation of a forward-looking India.
+This carefully laid-out city with its parks and organized sectors contrasts with the organic chaos often found in older Indian cities.

 The Punjabi heritage appears in the food, music, and festivals.
 Visitors find a blend of traditional values and modern living.